Sulikey/programing-suggester/README.md

 ## Description

-_This silly webpage contains five questions that will help you figure out what program language suits you best but only if you love the kardashians._
+_This silly webpage contains five questions that will help you figure out what programming language suits you best but only if you love the Kardashians._

 ## Setup/Installation Requirements